NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Examples/DocumentReference/DocumentReference-PharmCAT-Example.page.md

 ## {{page-title}}

-Example of a DocumentReference dipicting a reference to a genomic data file linked to a DiagnosticReport for a Patient.
+Example of a DocumentReference depicting a reference to a genomic data file linked to a DiagnosticReport for a Patient.

 {{page:Home-Examples-ExamplesTemplate}}